pantaluna/pantaluna.github.io/README.md

 More specifically, I could understand all the features of the ESP-IDF framework but I had a hard time gluing everything together, and quickly develop real projects for real solutions using peripherals such as sensors and GPS boards and LED strips.
 For example, I wanted to start with projects controlling various sensors in a network and analyzing the data on a central server, and then move on to more complex projects.

-Secondly, it was difficult to find good documentation (data sheets, diagrams, photo's of the wiring) of the various peripheral devices such as meteo sensors, GPS boards, RGB LED's, etc.
+Secondly, it was difficult to find good documentation (data sheets, diagrams, photo's of the wiring) of the various peripheral devices such as meteo sensors, GPS boards, RGB LED's, etc. And how to use these devices in combination with an ESP32-based development board.

 So I developed over time these extra components, good documentation, and many working projects targeting a whole suite of peripherals/sensors that are typically used in IoT projects.